5 The Uniform Distribution

 5.1 Properties

 The uniform distribution is often used within the realm of probability, in part because of its utility and in part because of its simplicity.
 We briefly touched upon this distribution at times earlier in this book, such as, for instance, when we talked about hypothesis test \(p\)-values (which are distributed uniformly between 0 and 1 when the null hypothesis is correct).
 Why do we return to the uniform distribution now?
 Because it is slightly different from other distributions: its two parameters, often denoted \(a\) and \(b\) (where \(b > a\)), do not dictate the shape of its probability density function, but rather its domain.
-This affects aspects of estimation, such as determining sufficient statistics and deriving maximum likelihood estimates, etc. We highlight these “quirks” of the uniform pdf throughout this chapter.
+This affects aspects of estimation, such as determining sufficient statistics and deriving maximum likelihood estimates, etc. We highlight these quirks of the uniform distribution (and, indeed, of any distribution with domain-specifying parameters) throughout this chapter.

 The uniform pdf is defined as \[ f_X(x) = \frac{1}{b-a} ~~\mbox{where}~~ x \in [a,b] \,. \] \(f_X(x)\) is thus constant between \(a\) and \(b\).
 (See Figure 5.1.)
 This means that we can think of the uniform distribution “geometrically,” as the following is true: \[ \underbrace{(b-a)}_{\mbox{domain}} \cdot \underbrace{\frac{1}{b-a}}_{f_X(x)} = 1 \] If we know the domain of the pdf, we immediately know \(f_X(x)\); conversely, if we know \(f_X(x)\), we immediately know the width of the domain (but not \(a\) and \(b\) themselves).